-Expert interpretation of drug concentration is critical to understanding pharmacokinetics and realizing full its clinical benefits.
+Expert interpretation of drug concentration is critical to understanding pharmacokinetics and realizing its full clinical benefits.
 Clinicians achieve this by monitoring drug pharmacodynamics routinely and measuring physiological indices of therapeutic responses directly.
-However, the vast inter-individual variation between drug response and dosages makes it challenging to individualize drug dosage.
+However, the inter-individual variation between drug response and dosages makes it challenging to individualize drug dosage.

 Examples of drugs with such variability include those with: